tiobe/tics-github-action/README.md

 The most common use case to trigger a workflow running TICSQServer is typically on `push` to `main`, or any other branch from which other branches are derived.
 Other examples are release and develop branches.
 Please consult Github documentation for [triggering a workflow](https://docs.github.com/en/actions/writing-workflows/choosing-when-your-workflow-runs/triggering-a-workflow#using-a-single-event) and
 [events that trigger workflows](https://docs.github.com/en/actions/writing-workflows/choosing-when-your-workflow-runs/events-that-trigger-workflows) for more information.
+When triggering on multiple branches, please make sure to provide the correct `project` or `branchName` value, corresponding to the TICS branch QServer will be running on.

 ### Basic parameters
 The following inputs are recommended or required for this action: